 How to Conduct Factory Acceptance Test for Lithium-ion Battery

-Lithium-ion battery passes through many several types of tests while manufacturing in a factory. the high demand for batteries and people’s dependency on them has risen all the considerations of creating some specific testing methods.
-The testing methods can be required to assure the capacity loss, charge-discharge testing for monitoring the charging and discharging process of the battery, high & low-temperature testing for indicating the temperature limits of the battery while charging or discharging, aging testing, and others.
+Lithium-ion battery passes through many several types of tests while manufacturing in a factory.
+The high demand for batteries and people’s dependency on them has risen all the considerations of creating some specific testing methods.
+The testing methods can be required to assure capacity loss, charge-discharge testing for monitoring the charging and discharging process of the battery, high & low-temperature testing for indicating the temperature limits of the battery while charging or discharging, aging testing, and others.
 Below are some of the methods that show how to conduct a factory acceptance test for lithium-ion batteries.
-But it can be noted that all these lithium-ion battery testing systems relate to Polinovel factory of lithium-ion batteries.
+But it can be noted that all these lithium-ion battery testing systems relate to the Polinovel factory of lithium-ion batteries.

-For testing the capacity of a lithium-ion battery, the Polinovel factory use the method of dividing the capacity of the battery.
-Then getting a consistent capacity will mean that this battery refers to the same group, or if it results an inconsistent capacity, then it will be subjected to another group.
+For testing the capacity of a lithium-ion battery, the Polinovel factory uses the method of dividing the capacity of the battery.
+Then getting a consistent capacity will mean that this battery refers to the same group, or if it results in an inconsistent capacity, then it will be subjected to another group.

 Charge-discharge testing normally depends on some specific requirements related to the rate and charging and discharging process of each cell.
 Generally, customers will be required to complete a few cycles within a selected time. (normally two days)